36 High Street,

 It was taken over by the Granada Theatres Ltd. chain on 24th November 1946 and was re-named Granada on 15th June 1947.
 The Granada was closed on 7th October 1972.

 It was converted into a Granada Bingo Club, and was taken over by Gala Bingo from May 1991.
+In January 2019 it was announced the Gala Bingo Club would close in February 2019.

 Just login to your account and subscribe to this theater